-To date, the RIT-T for augmentations has been performed by AEMO.
-Under the draft Rule, for projects involving the replacement of a network asset which forms part of the DSN, it is suggested that the RIT-T is more appropriately performed by the DTSO as the asset owner/operator.
+For augmentation projects, the RIT-T in Victoria is conducted by AEMO.
+Under the draft Rule, the RIT-T for projects involving the replacement of a network asset which forms part of the DSN will be performed by the DTSO.
+We consider this is appropriate as the DTSO, as the asset owner, is best placed to assess asset condition, asset failure risk and asset replacement needs.